BAPopov/companies-charts/README.md

 The UI component library of choice was Mantine since it is lightweight and easy to integrate right out of the box.

-The charts are handled by Highcharts React wrapper which is one of the biggest and maybe most complicated chart libraries and I would consider it an overkill for this project but since I'm very familiar with it I decided it to use it.
+The charts are handled by Highcharts React wrapper.
+There are some neat out of the box features displayed here like Zooming in on the are of the chart on left click drag.
+However Highcharts is one of the biggest and maybe most complicated chart libraries and I would consider it an overkill for this project but since I'm very familiar with it I decided it to use it.

 ## Available Scripts